 Whether you’re the cheater or the one who was cheated on, you can do things that help or hurt the healing process.
-We’ve all been wounded in some way, and those wounds can be healed, including from affairs.
+We’ve all been wounded in some way, and those wounds can be healed, including the wounds from affairs when handled correctly.

-Although marriage was designed to be a place of healing, when unhealthy thinking and unhealthy behavior creep into your marriage, it changes from a place of healing to a place of wounding.
+Marriage was designed to be a place of security and healing.
+When unhealthy thinking and unhealthy behavior creep into your marriage, it changes from a place of healing to a place of wounding.
+What was meant to heal becomes a place of hurt.

 I believe in marriage, and that an affair does not have to be the end of your marriage.